 - An extra patient leaflet is available with Olysio.
 Talk to your pharmacist if you have questions about this information.

-- Olysio must be taken with peginterferon alfa and ribavirin, which come with their own Medication Guides.
-Be sure to read those Medication Guides each time you get them filled.
+- Olysio must be taken with certain other medicines to treat CHC.
+Some of these medicines come with their own Medication Guides.
+If the other medicines have a Medication Guide, be sure to read it each time you get them filled.

 - Take Olysio by mouth with food.